Best Neighborhoods to Live in Houston, Texas

 |---|---|---|---|

-Families often choose Houston suburbs with good schools such as Katy, Sugar Land, and The Woodlands.
+Many buyers choose Houston suburbs such as Katy, Sugar Land, and The Woodlands for access to schools and amenities.

-If you’re comparing affordability and safety together, check out our guide to the safest places to live in Texas to see which areas offer both value and peace of mind.
+If you’re comparing affordability and safety together, check out our guide to the safest places to live in Texas to see which areas offer both value and areas with documented crime statistics and community infrastructure.

 Neighborhood | Median Home Price (2025) | Key Highlights | Lifestyle & Appeal |